Troubleshooting Scenarios for Issues with the Cato Client

 By default, Cato Networks uses the following DNS servers: primary DNS – 10.254.254.1 and secondary DNS – 8.8.8.8.

-If you want to reach an internal resource (WAN) with a local DNS server, make sure that the DNS for your account is configured to use the local DNS.
+If you want to reach an internal resource (WAN) with a local DNS server, make sure that your account's DNS is configured to use the local DNS.
 For example, users can only access the internal domain images.mycompany.com if your account is configured with your local DNS server or with DNS Forwarding.
-Otherwise, there is nothing to resolve the DNS for that address.
+Otherwise, the DNS for that address will not be resolved.

 For more information on how to configure the DNS settings for your account, see Configuring DNS Settings.